probablykasper/svelte-template/README.md

 Limitations:

-- Sourcemaps are supported for `.ts` and `.svelte` files, but not for the preprocessors used inside `.svelte` files.
+- Source maps are supported for `.ts` and `.svelte` files, but not for the preprocessors used inside `.svelte` files
 - Linting for code-quality rules is not supported.
+Would need to use ESLint with eslint-plugin-svelte3, but that plugin needs to work with svelte-preprocess ([issue](https://github.com/sveltejs/eslint-plugin-svelte3/issues/10))

 ## Recommended VSCode extensions